rdmorganiser/rdmo-docs/docs/administration/api.md

 /api/v1/views/views/{id}
 ```

+The project-related content (metadata, answers/values, snapshots...) can be accessed with the following URLS:
 ```
 /api/v1/projects                                                 # project "object properties" / general overview of the projects and associated entities (nearly useless)
 /api/v1/projects/projects                                        # project "data properties" / metadata for each project: title, catalog, owners, progress